sekrupke/bi-mini-project-p02/README.md

 ## Introduction
 This is a BI Mini Project that was developed at the University of Oldenburg.
 The project is based on a dataset of thesis topics offered at the university.

-## Requirements/ Prerequisites
-Following requirements are needed for the project:
-* Unix System Environment
-* Python installed
-* Docker and Docker Compose installed (for later PostgreSQL and Metabase installation)

 ## Milestones of the project
 The project consists of 4 major Milestones which are described in detail in this document.
 * Step 1: Review of the Data Set